rotators/Fo1in2/Fallout2/Fallout1in2/mods/InterfaceUpscaled/README.md

 "ExpandWorldMap" in the ddraw.ini file must be set to 1 and the game has to run in a minimum resolution of 890x720px, otherwise the game will crash.
 Keep in mind that using the SCALE_2X option of the High-Res patch means the effective resolution is halved!

 ### Installation
-To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\InterfaceUpscaled" at the end of the "PatchFile"-list!
+To use this mod, add the mod folder name to the mods_order.txt file inside the /mods/ directory.
+If the mods_order.txt doesn't exist, start the game once for it to be created.
-The game will now load the additional mod folder.

-If there is more than one additional mod, make sure to correctly number the "PatchFileX" entry (1, 2, 3, ...).